tobya/AnyModel/README.md

 ## AnyModel

-### Allows creation of a Laravel Entity Model for an arbitrary table
+### Allows creation of a Laravel Entity Model for an arbitrary table or view

 Allow creation of Laravel Entity Model for any arbitrary table without needing to declare a Model first.